bootlin/training-materials/slides/initramfs/initramfs.typ

   bootz kernel-addr initramfs-addr dtb-addr
   ```

 === Built-in initramfs

+#table(
+  columns: (80%, 20%),
+  stroke: none,
+  [
-#table(columns: (80%, 20%), stroke: none, [ To have the kernel
+    To have the kernel
     Makefile include an initramfs archive in the kernel image: use the
     #kconfig("CONFIG_INITRAMFS_SOURCE") option.

     - It can be the path to a directory containing the root filesystem
       contents

     - It can be the path to a ready made cpio archive

     - It can be a text file describing the contents of the initramfs

     See the kernel documentation for details:
     #kdochtml("driver-api/early-userspace/early_userspace_support")
     *WARNING*: only binaries from GPLv2 compatible code are allowed
     to be included in the kernel binary using this technique.
 Otherwise, use
-an external initramfs. ],[
+    an external initramfs. ],
+  [
-#align(center, [#image("initramfs.pdf", width: 90%)]) ])
+    #align(center, [#image("initramfs.pdf", width: 90%)]) ],
+)